Inland Northern American English: Geographic distribution

-The dialect region called the "Inland North" consists of western and central New York State (Utica, Ithaca, Syracuse, Rochester, Buffalo, Binghamton, Jamestown, Fredonia, Olean); northern Ohio (Akron, Cleveland, Toledo), Michigan's Lower Peninsula (Detroit, Flint, Grand Rapids, Lansing, Kalamazoo, Saginaw); northwestern Indiana (Gary); northern Illinois (Chicago, Rockford, Joliet); southeastern Wisconsin (Kenosha, Racine, Milwaukee, Madison, Green Bay); and, largely, northeastern Pennsylvania's Wyoming Valley and greater Coal Region (Scranton, Wilkes-Barre).
+The dialect region called the "Inland North" consists of all but the east of Upstate New York (Buffalo, Binghamton, Ithaca, Jamestown, Ogdensburg, Rochester, Syracuse, Utica, Watertown); northern Ohio (Cleveland, Akron, Sandusky, Toledo), Michigan's Lower Peninsula (Detroit, Ann Arbor, Bay City, Coldwater, Flint, Grand Rapids, Midland, Lansing, Kalamazoo, Muskegon, Niles, Pontiac, Port Huron, Saginaw); northwestern Indiana (Gary, South Bend, Valparaiso); northern Illinois (Chicago, Freeport, Kankakee, Rock Island, Rockford, Sterling); southern and eastern Wisconsin (Milwaukee, Appleton, Dodgeville, Fond du Lac, Green Bay, Janesville, Kenosha, Madison, Manitowoc, Oshkosh, Platteville, Racine, Sheboygan); eastern-central Iowa (Cedar Rapids, Davenport, Dubuque, Iowa City); and, largely, northeastern Pennsylvania's Coal Region (Allentown, Bethlehem, Carbondale, Easton, Hazleton, Scranton, Stroudsburg, Towanda, Wilkes-Barre).
 This is the dialect spoken in part of America's chief industrial region, an area sometimes known as the Rust Belt.
 Northern Iowa and southern Minnesota may also variably fall within the Inland North dialect region; in the Twin Cities, educated middle-aged men in particular have been documented as aligning to the accent, though this is not necessarily the case among other demographics of that urban area.

 Linguists identify the "St. Louis Corridor", extending from Chicago down into St. Louis, as a dialectally remarkable area, because young and old speakers alike have a Midland accent, except for a single middle generation born between the 1920s and 1940s, who have an Inland Northern accent diffused into the area from Chicago.

 Erie, Pennsylvania, though in the geographic area of the "Inland North" and featuring some speakers of this dialect, never underwent the Northern Cities Shift and often shares more features with Western Pennsylvania English due to contact with Pittsburghers, particularly with Erie as their choice of city for summer vacations.
 Many African Americans in Detroit and other Northern cities are multidialectal and also or exclusively use African-American Vernacular English rather than Inland Northern English, but some do use the Inland Northern dialect.

 Social factors

 The dialect's progression across the Midwest has stopped at a general boundary line traveling through central Ohio, Indiana, and Illinois and then western Wisconsin, on the other side of which speakers have continued to maintain their Midland and North-Central accents.
 Sociolinguist William Labov theorizes that this separation reflects a political divide; a controlled study of his shows that Inland Northern speakers tend to be more associated with liberal politics than speakers of the other two dialects, especially as Americans continue to self-segregate in residence based on ideological concerns.
-Former President Barack Obama, for example, has a mild Inland Northern accent despite not having lived in the dialect region until young adulthood.
+Former president Barack Obama, for example, has a mild Inland Northern accent despite not having lived in the dialect region until young adulthood.